HPV Vaccine Toolkit: Increasing HPV Vaccine Uptake Among Adolescent Clients in the Family Planning Setting

 Action Steps Supportive Resources

-Provide free or reduced-fee vaccine services in accordance with Title X Program Requirements on how clients should be charged and Vaccines for Children (VFC) program.
+Health Insurance Marketplace plans and most other private insurance plans cover the cost of HPV vaccines.
+Provide free or reduced-fee vaccine services in accordance with Title X Program Expectations on how clients should be charged and with the Vaccines for Children program.

 Collecting Copays and Applying Sliding Fee Scales: A Job Aid for Front Desk Staff